-Those familiar with the New Jersey Pine Barrens have probably heard the legend of Joe Mulliner, the infamous outlaw who is said to have terrorized the inhabitants of the Pines during the American War for Independence.
-Yet, beyond the myth, there was a real man.
-What facts are known about him?
-What elements of the folklore can be dismissed as fictitious?
+Those familiar with the Pine Barrens of southern New Jersey may also be familiar with the name Joe Mulliner, the infamous outlaw who, according to legend, is said to have terrorized the inhabitants of the Pines during the American War for Independence.
+Beyond the myth, there was a real man, but what facts are known about him?
+What elements of the folklore surrounding him can be dismissed as fictitious?
 This article sets out to briefly answer these questions by way of addressing a number of commonly repeated claims about Mulliner.

 However, while the Whigs denounced Mulliner as a depraved soul who was guilty of horrendous crimes, the British painted him in a much more favorable light.
 According to Benjamin Franklin’s son, William, who, unlike his father, remained loyal to the Crown throughout the Revolutionary War, Mulliner was what was known as an Associated Loyalist.
 The Associated Loyalists were comprised of willing and able Tories who were hired to disrupt the activities of the Rebels.
 According to General Henry Clinton, the British Commander-In-Chief in North America, Mulliner worked for the British as a whaleboat privateer.
 This demonstrates a fact about Mulliner that is absent from the folklore surrounding him: He was a sailor.
 Beginning in 1779, in an effort to compensate for economic loss caused by the Rebel privateers, the British encouraged Loyalists to engage in privateering, a common wartime occupation for mariners.
 Mulliner was allegedly one of a number of such anti-insurrectionists and, given the fact that the British went to some lengths in defending him, it may be unlikely that he indiscriminately plundered both patriots and Tories, as charged by his detractors.
 Ultimately, it is impossible to know whether the British account or the Whig account reflects a greater degree of truth, but it is reasonable to suspect that perhaps both sides were construing Mulliner in such a way as to advance their respective agendas.
 On the one hand, the Whigs may have been set on demonizing Mulliner in order to foster patriotic sentiments.
 For certain, they were set on making an example of him in order to deter other Tories from engaging in such “criminal” activities.
 On the other hand, it is possible that General Clinton lied about Mulliner’s commission in order to bolster his case that the Rebels were engaging in “acts of cruelty and barbarity” against the Tories.
 Clinton’s accusation was not without merit, as it was not unusual for Tories to be tried and executed as prisoners of the state for committing essentially the same offenses as the patriots who were treated as prisoners of war by the British.

-Claim: He was the “Robin Hood of the Pines”.
+Tradition: He was the “Robin Hood of the Pines.”

 “The Robin Hood of Pines” is a title often attached to Mulliner’s legacy, but how much similarity actually exists between the legend of Robin Hood and the historical Mulliner?
 Not much.
 Like Robin Hood and his Merry Men, Mulliner and his gang lived in the woods (at least when they weren’t at sea) where they could more easily elude the law.
 Yet, with the possible exception that Mulliner and his men occasionally robbed people traveling through the woods, the similarities end there.
 That said, it is unlikely that Mulliner held up stagecoaches as is traditionally believed.
 If he had done so, it certainly wasn’t routine, judging from the utter lack of any record of such events taking place in the region.
 Moreover, historian David J. Fowler, who devoted an entire chapter of his PhD dissertation (Rutgers) to Mulliner, concluded that the claim that Mulliner’s gang numbered around 40 to 100 men is a gross exaggeration and that, based upon what is known about other Pine Robber and outlaw gangs, the real number would have probably been closer to ten.

 An oft-repeated element of the Mulliner myth is that he and his gang hid out on an island at the Forks of the Mullica River, where the Atsion and Batsto creeks converge.
 This island is known as “Rabbit Island”, and oral tradition has it that goods were stored in warehouses here during the Revolutionary War.
-The island is located right in the middle of what was once one of the hottest centers for patriotic privateers and smugglers along any New Jersey river.
+The island is located right in the middle of what was once one of the hottest centers of privateering and smuggling along any New Jersey river.
 When one considers also the fact that the island would have lacked sufficient tree cover due to logging, it becomes clear that there is no substance to this particular tradition.

-A more feasible tradition holds that Mulliner and his gang hid out in the nearby Mordecai Swamp, a large tract of cedar forest stretching from Batsto to Bulltown that was owned and logged by Mordecai Andrews in the early 1700s.
-It is said that they had an encampment on one of a number of island-like areas of high ground that are dispersed throughout the swamp.
+A more feasible tradition holds that Mulliner and his gang hid out in the nearby Mordecai Swamp, a large tract of cedar forest stretching from Batsto to Bulltown.
+It is said that they had an encampment on one of a number of islands that are dispersed throughout the swamp.
 Mulliner and his men would not have lingered for long, however, and likely made transient encampments throughout the Pines as they moved about carrying out their missions.
 It is not unreasonable, however, to surmise that Mulliner would periodically return to Mordecai Swamp or other suitable places in the vicinity.
-With all of the patriotic activity that took place at the Forks and Batsto, and given Mulliner’s supposed familiarity with the area, it would make sense that he would frequently come back to carry out the work that the British government commissioned him to do.
+With all of the activity that took place at the Forks and Batsto, and given Mulliner’s supposed familiarity with the area, it would make sense that he would frequently come back to carry out the work that the British government commissioned him to do.
 However, it certainly would have been a risky undertaking, considering the presence of armed soldiers, militia and patriots at these locations.

-According to oral tradition, Mulliner lived with his wife (whose name is not known) on her property along the Mullica River in present day Sweetwater before he had to flee as an outlaw, but this has yet to be confirmed through historical records.
+According to oral tradition, Mulliner lived with his wife (whose name is not known) on her property along the Mullica River in present day Sweetwater before he had to flee as an outlaw, but there are no known historical records to confirm this tradition.
 If it is true, then perhaps he would have sometimes traveled under the cover of darkness to visit her when he was nearby.
-Local lore holds that the family dog was trained to relay messages between Joe and his wife by means of crossing the river with notes tucked into a special collar.
-Another legend holds that Mulliner and his men would cross the river by means of using cedar branches as camouflage.
-These stories make for good folklore but can neither be discounted nor proved.

 It is said that Mulliner had a penchant for drinking, singing and dancing and that he and his men would frequent the taverns throughout the Pines.
 Allegedly, Mulliner had a habit of taking the hand of the prettiest woman in the building and dancing with her.
 Her significant other, if present, would scarcely protest out of fear of Mulliner and his gang, who apparently were reputed to be prone to violence.
 It is often suggested that one such tavern visited by Mulliner was the Quaker Bridge Hotel (or Thompson’s Tavern), but this cannot be true.
 It wasn’t until 1809, nearly 30 years after Mulliner’s death, that the first application for the tavern license was submitted.
 However, his reputation as being violent is not without historical support.
 In November 1780, he was called to trial for his actions on September 30th of the same year when “Joseph Mulliner, mariner, did beat and ill-treat” a man named John Wood.